-- z-aa.
+- x.
+Orthoptics (Eye exercise training) except for two sessions as Medically Necessary per lifetime.
+The first session for training, the second for follow-up. - y.
+Any diet control program, treatment, or supply for weight reduction. - z.
+Food or food supplements except when provided during a covered outpatient or inpatient Confinement. - aa.
 Services to the extent a Participant receives or is entitled to receive, any benefits, settlement, award or damages for any reason of, or following any claim under, any Worker's Compensation act, employer's liability insurance plan or similar law or act.
-Entitled means You are actually insured under Worker's Compensation. - aab.
-Services related to an Injury that was self-inflicted for the purpose of receiving Health Plan and/or PBM Benefits. - abc.
+Entitled means You are actually insured under Worker's Compensation. - ab.
+Services related to an Injury that was self-inflicted for the purpose of receiving Health Plan and/or PBM Benefits. - ac.
 Charges directly related to a non-covered service, such as hospitalization charges, except when a complication results from the non-covered service that could not be reasonably expected and the complication requires Medically Necessary treatment that is performed by a Plan Provider or Prior Authorized by the Health Plan.
 The treatment of the complication must be a covered benefit of the Health Plan and PBM.
-Non-covered services do not include any treatment or service that was covered and paid for under any plan in our program. - aed.
-Any smoking cessation program, treatment, or supply that is not specifically covered in the Benefits section. - ade.
+Non-covered services do not include any treatment or service that was covered and paid for under any plan in our program. - ad.
+Any smoking cessation program, treatment, or supply that is not specifically covered in the Benefits and Services section. - ae.
 Any charges for, or in connection with, travel.
 This includes but is not limited to meals, lodging and transportation.
-An exception is Emergency ambulance transportation. - aef.
-Sexual counseling services related to infertility and sexual transformation. - afg.
+An exception is Emergency ambulance transportation. - af.
+Sexual counseling services related to infertility and sexual transformation. - ag.
 Services that a child's school is legally obligated to provide, whether or not the school actually provides them and whether or not You choose to use those services.